cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Colima: A Docker alternative ###

-For individuals or businesses seeking a container solution without the licensing conditions associated with [Docker](https://www.docker.com/pricing/faq/) , [Colima](https://github.com/abiosoft/colima) offers a compelling open-source alternative.
+For individuals or businesses seeking a container solution without the licensing conditions associated with [Docker Desktop](https://www.docker.com/pricing/faq/) , [Colima](https://github.com/abiosoft/colima) offers a compelling open-source alternative.
 Compatible with both MacOS and Linux, Colima facilitates running containers directly using Docker